daltskin/SmartThingsNet/docs/LocationsApi.md

 <a name="createlocation"></a>
 # **CreateLocation**
-> Location CreateLocation (string authorization, CreateLocationRequest createLocationRequest)
+> Location CreateLocation (CreateLocationRequest createLocationRequest)

 Create a Location.